msvivianso/wwc-basic-blog/README.md

 If we refresh our Github project page, we should now see our code has been added to Github!

 ## Section 4: Working Together from an Existing Repository

+We are going to switch gears a little and work off an existing HTML project we have created for this workshop.
+Let's split up into groups of 2 or 3.
+We will be working from the wwc-basic-blog repository at the top of [this tutorial](https://github.com/msvivianso/wwc-basic-blog).

+We will want to start by making a copy of [this code](https://github.com/msvivianso/wwc-basic-blog) into our own Github account.
+At the top right corner of the project page you will see a button that says *Fork*.

+Go ahead and click on *Fork*.
+This will copy the code from Vivian's Github account to your own Github account.

+Now within your group of 2 or 3 people, choose one Github account to work off of together.
+You will then need to add your team members as collaborators to your Github project.
+Navigate to the **wwc-basic-blog** project, click on *Settings* on the right hand side, and then click *Collaborators* on the left.
+Search for your team members by their Github username and add them to the project as collaborators.